-Mr. Daniel Y. K. WAN, aged 52, is the Managing Director and Chief Financial Officer of the Company responsible for all aspects relating to our finance and accounting, legal, company secretarial and information technology affairs.
-He is also responsible for the day-to-day management of the Company together with the other Managing Directors.
-Mr. Wan joined the Company in March 2009.
+Mr. Daniel Y. K. WAN, aged 53, is the Managing Director and Chief Financial Officer of Shui On Land responsible for all aspects relating to our finance and accounting, legal, company secretarial and information technology affairs.
+He is also responsible for the day-to-day management of Shui On Land together with the other senior executives.
+Mr. Wan joined Shui On Land in March 2009.
 He has extensive experience in the financial industry with over 20 years in senior management positions.
-Prior to joining the Company, Mr. Wan was the General Manager and Group Chief Financial Officer of The Bank of East Asia, Ltd. Mr. Wan holds a Bachelor of Business Administration degree from The Chinese University of Hong Kong and a Master of Business Administration degree from The University of Wales.
+Prior to joining Shui On Land, Mr. Wan was the General Manager and Group Chief Financial Officer of The Bank of East Asia, Ltd. Mr. Wan holds a Bachelor of Business Administration degree from The Chinese University of Hong Kong and a Master of Business Administration degree from The University of Wales.
 He is a fellow member of The Association of Chartered Certified Accountants, fellow member of The Hong Kong Institute of Certified Public Accountants and a member of The Institute of Chartered Accountants in England and Wales.
 Mr. Wan was a member of the Accounting Standards Advisory Panel of the Hong Kong Society of Accountants, member of the Auditing Standards Committee of the Hong Kong Society of Accountants, member of the Board of Review (Inland Revenue), member of the Small and Medium Enterprises Committee, member of the Travel Industry Compensation Fund Management Board, Chairman of the Investment Committee of the Travel Industry Compensation Fund and part-time member of the Central Policy Unit.